Every Actor On The Pitt Who Also Appeared On ER

 Michael Hyatt

-On "The Pitt," Michael Hyatt recurred throughout Season 1 as Pittsburgh Trauma Medical Center chief medical officer Gloria Underwood, a persistent thorn in Robby's side whose pleas for improved patient satisfaction scores are met with open disdain by an ER chief already stretched thin by an underfunded, understaffed department.
+On "The Pitt," Michael Hyatt recurred throughout Season 1 as Pittsburgh Trauma Medical Center chief medical officer Gloria Underwood, a persistent thorn in Robby's side pushing for improved patient satisfaction scores in an already strained emergency department.
 Though Gloria is not seen in Season 2, she is referenced by new hire Dr. Baran Al-Hashimi (played by Sepideh Moafi).

-Eighteen years earlier, Hyatt guest-starred in Season 13, Episode 12 of "ER" as Yvonne, a New Orleans expat who lost everything — including her husband — in Hurricane Katrina and ultimately winds up having part of her leg amputated.
+Eighteen years earlier, Hyatt appeared in Season 13, Episode 12 of "ER" as Yvonne, a New Orleans expat who lost everything — including her husband — in Hurricane Katrina and ultimately has part of her leg amputated.
 It was a memorable one-off, particularly because Yvonne was the final patient treated by Laura Innes' Dr. Kerry Weaver before her resignation from County General.
 (Fun fact: Innes was the second longest-tenured "ER" cast member, behind only Noah Wyle, appearing in upward of 250 of the show's 331 episodes.)

 Tracy Vilar

-On "The Pitt," Tracy Vilar recurs as Pittsburgh Trauma Medical Center ward clerk Lupe Perez.
-She spends much of Season 1 stationed behind a window in the waiting room, fielding patients like (ugh) Doug Driscoll.
+On "The Pitt," Tracy Vilar recurs as Pittsburgh Trauma Medical Center ward clerk Lupe Perez, spending much of her screen time stationed behind a waiting room window.

-Late in the season, however, as PTMC's frontline heroes respond to a mass-casualty event, Lupe is pulled into a far more harrowing role.
-Alongside social worker Kiara Alfaro (played by Krystel McNeil), she helps reunite anxious family members with shooting victims — or, in some devastating cases, assists with identifying the dead.
+Late in Season 1, however, as PTMC's frontline heroes responded to a mass-casualty event, Lupe was pulled into a far more harrowing role.
+Alongside social worker Kiara Alfaro (played by Krystel McNeil), she helped reunite anxious family members with shooting victims — or, in some devastating cases, assisted with identifying the dead.

-Twenty-eight years earlier, Vilar guest-starred in two episodes of "ER" as Doris, a drug-addicted patient who first sought medical attention in one of the series' most memorable hours: the live Season 4 premiere, "Ambush."
-She returned three weeks later in Season 4, Episode 4, in which Doris unexpectedly goes into labor and delivers a stillborn, blaming Nurse Carol Hathaway (played by Julianna Margulies) for her baby's death.
+Twenty-eight years earlier, Vilar appeared in two episodes of "ER" as Doris, a drug-addicted patient who first sought medical attention in one of the series' most memorable hours: the live Season 4 premiere, "Ambush."
+She returned three weeks later in Season 4, Episode 4, in which Doris unexpectedly went into labor and delivered a stillborn, blaming Nurse Carol Hathaway (played by Julianna Margulies) for her baby's death.

 Shu Lan Tuan

-On "The Pitt," Shu Lan Tran recurred in Season 1 as Ginger Kitajima, an elderly patient whose daughter, Rita (played by Kayla Blake), brings her in after a fall into a rose bush.
-In need of around-the-clock medical care, Ginger's condition places visible strain on Rita as a caregiver — yet Ginger herself remains upbeat, particularly when Dr. Robby indulges her request for a dance.
+On "The Pitt," Shu Lan Tuan recurred in Season 1 as Ginger Kitajima, an elderly patient whose daughter, Rita (played by Kayla Blake), brought her in after a fall into a rose bush.
+In need of around-the-clock care, Ginger's condition placed visible strain on Rita as a caregiver — yet Ginger remained upbeat, particularly when Dr. Robby indulged her request for a dance.

-Twenty-one years earlier, Tran guest-starred in Season 11, Episode 7 of "ER" as Mrs. Pak, the mother of Mi-Cha (played by Peggy Ahn), who arrives at County with stomach pain and unexpectedly gives birth to a healthy baby boy.
-After Carter breaks confidentiality and tells Mrs. Pak the truth, she voices fears that her staunchly conservative husband will refuse to let their daughter return home.
-(The episode also featured a pre-fame Randall Park as Mi-Cha's developmentally delayed brother, Yong-Jo, who had been helping his sister keep a romantic relationship with a neighbor secret from their parents.)
+Twenty-one years earlier, Tuan appeared in Season 11, Episode 7 of "ER" as Mrs. Pak, the mother of Mi-Cha (played by Peggy Ahn), who arrived at County with stomach pain and unexpectedly gave birth to a healthy baby boy.
+After Carter broke confidentiality and told Mrs. Pak the truth, she voiced fears that her staunchly conservative husband would refuse to let their daughter return home.
+(The episode also featured a pre-fame Randall Park as Mi-Cha's developmentally delayed brother, Yong-Jo.)

 Jenny O'Hara

 On "The Pitt," Jenny O'Hara appeared in the Season 2 premiere as patient Candace O'Grady.
-Under the care of Dr. Samira Mohan (played by Supriya Ganesh), Candace confides in the fourth-year resident that she stopped taking her prescribed medication after discovering what she believed to be an alternative treatment.
-She explains that she and a friend experimented with marijuana — and that she has since taken to consuming 12 or more (!) pot-laced cookies a day, resulting in intractable vomiting.
+Under the care of Dr. Samira Mohan (played by Supriya Ganesh), Candace confided that she stopped taking her prescribed medication after discovering what she believed to be an alternative treatment.
+She explained that she and a friend experimented with marijuana, and that she had since taken to consuming large quantities of pot-laced cookies, resulting in intractable vomiting.

-Thirty years earlier, O'Hara guest-starred in back-to-back episodes of "ER" as floor nurse Rhonda Sterling.
-First pulled down from the ICU in Season 3, Episode 6 to assist Carol Hathaway (played by Julianna Margulies), Rhonda struggles with the pace of County's emergency department and accidentally hands Carol the wrong injectable during a trauma.
-After a second critical error in the following episode leads Carol to write her up, Rhonda reveals she is just nine months away from her pension — and that someone higher up is deliberately floating her into unfamiliar departments in an attempt to get her fired.
-Rather than endure further humiliation, she decides to quit, forfeiting her pension altogether.
+Thirty years earlier, O'Hara appeared in back-to-back episodes of "ER" as floor nurse Rhonda Sterling.
+First pulled down from the ICU in Season 3, Episode 6 to assist Carol Hathaway (played by Julianna Margulies), Rhonda struggled with the pace of County's emergency department and accidentally handed Carol the wrong injectable during a trauma.
+After a second critical error in the following episode led Carol to write her up, Rhonda revealed she was just nine months away from her pension — and that someone higher up was deliberately floating her into unfamiliar departments in an attempt to get her fired.
+Rather than endure further humiliation, she decided to quit, forfeiting her pension altogether.

 Noah Wyle